dinde451/jarr.d1/Jarulfs_Guide.md

 a monster and a player may end up in the same location, this is usually due to using the Teleport or Phasing spell).
-As long as a monster or a player is not moving between locations, it is always attackable in the location it occupies, regardless of what it do.
+As long as a monster or a player is not moving between locations, it is always attackable in the location it occupies.
 Some activities will make the monster or player not hitable, but that is a different matter, examples of such things are an Illusion Weaver retreating, a player during the first 0.5 seconds upon entry of a new dungeon level.
 But what